Questions About Prescription Monitoring Programs

 DON’T share your password with anyone.
 If you need someone to request a PMP patient report, have that person register as a delegate.
 Refer to “Delegates and Supervisors” for more information.
 Authorized Delegates may query, but the practitioner is responsible for reviewing each report.

 DON’T believe information from the PMP is the absolute truth.
 There can be errors.
-Contact the dispensing pharmacy to confirm information on the PMP.
+Contact the dispensing pharmacy to confirm any questionable information on the PMP.

 Dispenser Data Collection